Ekyso/SMAPI-for-Cinderbox/docs/technical/mod-package.md

 `IgnoreModFilePatterns` | _(Optional)_ A list of file regex patterns to ignore (relative to the content pack's directory); see `IgnoreModFilePatterns` in the main settings.
 Default none.

 ### Manifest tokens
-It's best practices in .NET to set the code version in your `.csproj` project file.
+It's best practice in .NET to set the code version in your `.csproj` project file.
 For example:
 ```xml
 <PropertyGroup>
     <Version>1.0.0</Version>